MicrosoftDocs/dynamics365smb-docs/business-central/across-how-to-specify-when-and-how-to-receive-notifications.md

     You have now specified how the user receives notifications.
 Proceed to specify when the user receives notifications.

 4. Choose the **Notification Schedule** action.
-5. In the **Notification Schedule** page, fill the fields as described in the following table.
+5. On the **Notification Schedule** page, fill the fields as described in the following table.

     |Field|Description|
     |---------------------------------|---------------------------------------|